JHU-PL-Lab/www-fpse/style-guide.md

 3. Use the `open` keyword judiciously.
 Many style guides will tell you to avoid using `open` for any module (except for standard libraries like `Core`); they have a point since opening modules without care can result in unwanted name shadowing, as well as confusion over which function belongs to which module.
 However, never opening modules can result in `Long.Module_paths.Polluting.Your.codebase`.
 In general, it is a good idea to use `open` in a module when:
   - The module is a standard library that you want to use throughout your entire environment (e.g. `Core`).
   - The module is closely related to the module it's being opened in (e.g. if you're opening `My_module` in `my_module_utils.ml`).

-You should also take advantage of features like `let open` and the `Module.( ... )` syntax.
+    You should also take advantage of features like `let open` and the `My_module.( ... )` syntax.
 Both features restrict opening the module to a particular scope, allowing you to have the best of both worlds.

 4. When writing a module for a data structure, the type of the underlying data of the module is conventially written as `t` (for "type"), e.g. `String_set.t` is the type of a set of strings, not `String_set.string_set`.
 This may seem to contradict the "give descriptive names" guideline we mentioned earlier, but the descriptiveness is already in the module name.
 Note that `Core` uses this convention: for example `Core.Result.t` is the `Ok/Error` variant type.